-Objective 6 Develop a positive working culture Lead Executive Damian M 1cGuin ness, Director of P eople and Culture Lead Assurance Scrutiny People ar People and Culture Committee Lead Executive's Assurance s Lead Executive's Assurance statement Maintain a coherent and co-ordinated structure and approach to succession planning, organisational development and leadership development Ensuring a workforce that is engaged with what the Trust is seeking to achieve - embedded within our revised Trust values Ensure staff are being supported in their career development and to maintain competencies and training ensuring a positive "well-led" CQC domain & staff engagement score.
-Indicators/milestones Description Oversight Q1 Q2 Q3 Q4 new set of Trust values and Director of People and Culture Behavi socialis Leader in May /alues and fours will be sed at the rship Masterclasses and Launched the Trust in June 22 Behav docur promo ed new Values and viours in the Trust ments, emails, otional materials and inductions.
+Objective 6 Develop a Develop a positive working culture Lead Executive Damian N Damian McGuinness, Director of People and Culture Lead Assurance Scrutiny People a nd Culture Committee Lead Executive's Assurance statement Assured D P artially Assured  Not Assured Maintain a coherent and co-ordinated structure and approach to succession planning, organisational development and leadership development Ensuring a workforce that is engaged with what the Trust is seeking to achieve - embedded within our revised Trust values Ensure staff are being supported in their career development and to maintain competencies and training ensuring a positive "well-led" CQC domain &amp; staff engagement score.
+Indicators/milestones Description Oversight Q1 02 Q3 Q4 Co-design, launch and embed a new set of Trust values and behaviours Director of People and Culture Trust Values and Behaviours will be socialised at the Leadership Masterclasses in May and Launched across the Trust in June 22 RAG Q2 Embed new Values and Behaviours in the Trust documents, emails, promotional materials and Trust inductions.
 Monitor changes in behaviour as a result of new values.
-Use staff survey, questionnaires and focus groups to measure effectiveness of new values and behaviours. percentage of staff who Director of People and Culture Staff S capture Transfe Progra manag training emes from 2021/22 urvey have been ed in our Cultural ormation mme.
-600 line ers to undergo g to reset Trust and model expected ours.
-Cham LGMS priorit ngage with Staff Survey npions and work with S to agree top three cies.
-EDI/OD tea to de local support and ng.
-Introduction of local staff survey engagement tool - monitor and address and shortfalls Review 2022 staff survey results
+Use staff survey, questionnaires and focus groups to measure effectiveness of new values and behaviours.
+Improve our performance in the NHS staff survey, including the percentage of staff who recommend our Trust as a place to work.
+Director of People and Culture Key themes from 2021/22Staff Survey have been captured in our Cultural TransformationProgramme.
+600 line managers to undergo training to reset Trust values and model expected behaviours.RAG Char LGM priori Introduction of local staff survey engagement tool - monitor and address and shortfalls Review 2022 staff survey results

-Improve the quality and effectiveness of our appraisals, recruitment process and managing inappropriate behaviours in colleagues Director of People and Culture Revised process for appraisals, recruitment and expected behaviour will be socialised at the Leadership Masterclasses in May and launched across the Trust in June 22.
-Embed new tools in Trust policies and training materials.
+Improve the quality and effectiveness of our appraisals, recruitment process and managing inappropriate behaviours in colleagues Director of People and Culture apprais expect socialis Leader in May Revised process for appraisals, recruitment and expected behaviour will be socialised at the Leadership Masterclasses in May and launched across the Trust in June 22.
+I new tools in Trust s and training als.
 Monitor changes in behaviour as a result of new processes / behaviours.
 Use staff survey, resolution hub and questionnaires with focus groups to measure effectiveness.
-RAG RAG Create pathways to enable career progression for staff in every part of the organisation Director of People and Culture Scope Career Pathways The new Culture working group will oversee a Talent programme, which will include Career Pathways.
+RAG RAG Create pathways to enable career progression for staff in every part of the organisation Director of People and Culture stakeh Netwo e with key olders including ks and Unions to Career Pathways. group progra ew Culture working will oversee a Talent mme, which will e Career Pathways.
 Launch Pilot Career Pathway Programme.
 Roll our Career Pathways more widely across LAS.
-Use staff survey, questionnaire and focus groups to measures of the organisation RAG RAG effectiveness of the career pathways.
+Use staff survey, questionnaire and focus groups to measures RAG RAG effectiveness of the career pathways.